scorelab/Ask-SCoRe/README.md

   };
   ```
 - Enable authentication using email/password in Authentication Tab of Firebase Console.
-- Replace the Security Rules of Firestore and Realtime Database with given rules in the files `firestore.rules` and `rtdb.rules.json` respectively.
+- Replace the Security Rules of Firestore and Realtime Database with given rules in the files `firebase_rules/firestore.rules` and `firebase_rules/rtdb.rules.json` respectively.

 ### Run app on iOS